kumbulanit/t-sql/tech company/untitled/Module 12 - Using Set Operators/Lab_Using_Set_Operators.md

 SELECT 'Employees Without Recent Projects' AS Metric, COUNT(*) AS Count FROM (
-    SELECT EmployeeID FROM Employees WHERE IsActive = 1 EXCEPT
+    SELECT EmployeeID FROM Employees e WHERE e.IsActive = 1
+    EXCEPT
     SELECT DISTINCT EmployeeID
-    FROM EmployeeProjects
+    FROM EmployeeProjects ep
-    WHERE IsActive = 1
+    WHERE ep.IsActive = 1
-    AND StartDate >= DATEADD(MONTH, -6, GETDATE())
+    AND ep.StartDate >= DATEADD(MONTH, -6, GETDATE())
 ) AS without_projects;

 -- Validation 3: INTERSECT operation verification